sudatta0993/Dynamic-Congestion-Prediction/README.md

 # Dynamic-Congestion-Prediction
 This code is the repository for implementing algorithms for real-time prediction of macroscopic congestion from network state variables using Deep Learning.
-The corresponding work is detailed in the following papers (in review):
+The corresponding work is detailed in the following papers:
-* Sudatta Mohanty, Alexey Pozdnukhov, *Real-Time Macroscopic Congestion Prediction Using Deep Learning*, Transportation Research Part c, 2017
+* Sudatta Mohanty, Michael Cassidy, Alexey Pozdnukhov, *Real-Time Macroscopic Congestion Prediction Using Deep Learning*, Transportation Research Part c, 2017 (in preparation)
-* Sudatta Mohanty, Alexey Pozdnukhov, *GCN-LSTM Framework For Real-Time Macroscopic Congestion Prediction*, Bay Area Machine Learning Symposium (BayLearn), 2017
+* Sudatta Mohanty, Alexey Pozdnukhov, *GCN-LSTM Framework For Real-Time Macroscopic Congestion Prediction*, Bay Area Machine Learning Symposium (BayLearn), 2017 (accepted)

 There is implementation of Graph Convolutional Network (GCN) based on the opensource codebase corresponding to:
 * Michaël Defferrard, Xavier Bresson, Pierre Vandergheynst, [Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering](https://arxiv.org/abs/1606.09375), Neural Information Processing Systems (NIPS), 2016.